 There are a lot of different reasons you should work your glutes.
-The major reasons are: They help keep your hips from getting too tight and your pelvis stable, both of which can lead to injury otherwise.
+The major reasons are that they help keep your hips from getting too tight and your pelvis stable, both of which can lead to injury otherwise.

 But, let’s be honest, sometimes it just comes down to the fact that you want that perfect butt.

-Whatever your intention leads to, there is plenty of buttocks workout for women.
+Whatever your intention leads to, there is plenty of buttocks workouts for women.
 Let’s have a look at some of the best exercises:

 1. Glute Bridge